-Published: 1st July 2019
+Published: 1st July 2019 - All information correct at time of publication.

 As part of National Biomedical Science Day, the Christie Pathology Partnership (CPP), based at The Christie in Manchester, opened its doors and gave a special patient with a specific interest the chance to see behind the scenes in a pathology lab.